precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 ![FreeCAD: Mesh group](./images/Groups02.png)

-  In case you cannot select anything and you get an error "Active Task Dialog found!", you might need to switch to the `Tasks` tab and click `OK` or `Cancel` to exit from the previous task.

 - In the `Model` tab, there should now also be a `MeshGroup` under the `FEMMeshGmsh`.

 ![FreeCAD: Added MeshGroup](./images/Groups03.png)